-After the fall hunting seasons we start the inevitable push towards what’s next, and for anyone a shade north of the Mason-Dixon, that’s ice-fishing.
-Not just any run of the mill outing on hard-water, but fishing on that very first layer of hard and clear ice.
-With fish in most parts of the country that have essentially been “rested” through much of the fall, and a renewed lake biology from the turnover period that allows most species to remain with bait in oxygenated shallows, you’ve got a recipe for fish that like to cooperate.
+After the fall hunting seasons, we start the inevitable push towards what’s next, and for anyone a shade north of the Mason-Dixon, to find ice first and get ice-fishing.
+Not just any run-of-the-mill outing on hard water, but fishing on that very first layer of hard and clear ice.
+With fish in most parts of the country that have essentially been “rested” through much of the fall and a renewed lake biology from the turnover period that allows most species to remain with bait in oxygenated shallows, you’ve got a recipe for fish that like to cooperate.
 Still, with the ice just forming on many lakes, our excitement to partake in the early-ice bonanza is put at direct odds with the simple fact that no ice is completely safe, especially given the different variations in first ice often on a single body of water.
 Here’s how to maximize the early ice period, and stay safe doing it.

-I’m looking for 4”es of hard, clear, measured ice that’s consistent across the area I’m fishing, to support my own weight and the weight of a small sled and gear that I drag out.
+I’m looking for 4” of hard, clear, measured ice that’s consistent across the area I’m fishing, to support my own weight and the weight of a small sled and gear that I drag out.
 By measured, I mean actually taking a tape, ruler, or marked-off ice scoop to physically determine the exact thickness.
-Too many first-ice-fascinated anglers are careless with this step, and over-estimate the actual ice-thickness.
-Though I know with good quality ice I don’t need 4”es, there can be a great deal of variability, even on these small lakes from the shoreline to the middle of the lake.
+Too many first-ice-fascinated anglers are careless with this step and over-estimate the actual ice thickness.
+Though I know with good quality ice I don’t need 4”, there can be a great deal of variability, even on these small lakes from the shoreline to the middle of the lake.
 Pockets of timber or weed growth, along with springs and moving water can dramatically alter ice conditions not just in a bay or a finger, but across distances measured in mere feet.